MikeRogers0/TrackChanges-Extension/README.md

 ## TODO

- - Copy to markdown
+  - Limit recent snapshops in popup to lastest 4
+  - view-all.html page
+  - view.html page, a previewable
+  - Download as .zip
+  - Give the snapshots meaningful names.
- - Save / restore changes
+  -